Non-Equilibrating a Black Hole with Inhomogeneous Quantum Quench: Bulk geometry in the Schr o dinger picture

 \subsection{The M\"obius quench}

-The metric for the state quenched by the M\"obius Hamiltonian is represented by $f_{tt,i=1,2},f_{xx,i=1,2}$ in Appendix \ref{M_SSD}, and $f_{tx}$ is replaced by the one in Appendix \ref{metric_theta_dependence}.
+The metric for the state quenched by the M\"obius Hamiltonian can be discussed similarly.
 Introduce a new radial coordinate $r'=r\sqrt{-f_{xx,1}}$ similarly to the SSD case.
-The position of the horizon in $r'$ coordinate is shown in Fig.\ \ref{Mobiushorizon}.
+The position of the horizon in $r'$ coordinate is shown in Fig.\ \ref{horizonSSD2}.
 The time dependence of the position of this horizon has the periodicity $2\pi/\Omega = L \cosh{2\theta}$.

 The time when the horizon saddle appears at position $X$ is given by \be t=\frac{L\cosh{2\theta}}{\pi} \tan^{-1}\frac{\sqrt{2 \tanh 2\theta \cos \left(\frac{2 \pi X}{L}\right)-1}}{ \sqrt{\cosh 4\theta-\sinh 4\theta \cos \left(\frac{2 \pi X}{L}\right)}},\, \quad t= m L \cosh{2\theta} \ee where $m$ are integers.
 This is given by solving the equation $\partial_Xr'_{\rm horizon}=0$ with respect to $t$.
 This approaches (\ref{KGSSD}) in the SSD limit $\theta\rightarrow \infty$.
 By plugging this into $r'_{\rm horizon}=r_0\sqrt{-f_{xx,1}}$, we obtain the $X$ dependence of the horizon at time (\ref{KGMobius}),